 The practice management must:

-Advisory Services has developed a Risk Assessment Template to investigate and manage incidents that you can download for use in your practice.
+To assist practices to investigate and manage incidents Advisory Services has developed a Risk Assessment Template that you can download for use in your practice.
 We have also developed the Practice Incident Register Template.
 Both templates are available in the table on this page.
 The Risk Assessment Template can be adapted to any type of incident.

 If you would like to discuss an exposure incident and would like to clarify your obligations, contact Advisory Services on (02) 8436 9944.